 The Banff Gondola takes its position as a leader in mountain tourism seriously.
 When we set about designing the new Summit Experience at the Banff Gondola, ecology was front of mind.

-“We want to be leaders in sustainable tourism and we take stewardship seriously,” says Luke Sunderland, General Manager of Banff Attractions for Brewster Travel Canada and Director of Corporate Social Responsibility.
+“We want to be leaders in sustainable tourism and we take stewardship seriously,” says Luke Sunderland, General Manager of Banff Attractions for Pursuit and Director of Corporate Social Responsibility.
 “With the giant process of reconstructing the Gondola’s Upper Terminal, we were really striving to honour this incredible place that is Banff.”